Vulcan AfterTunes 2013

 6. Is there parking and/or shuttles available?

 Vulcan Park and Museum provides FREE parking to its visitors everyday, however, our parking is very limited.
-Once our parking lots are at capacity, there will be a free shuttle service provided by Rare Transportation available in the Jefferson County Board of Education parking lot across the street from Vulcan Park and Museum’s main entrance.
+Once our parking lots are at capacity, there will be a free shuttle service available in the Jefferson County Board of Education parking lot across the street from Vulcan Park and Museum’s main entrance.
 All parking is FREE.
 Carpooling is encouraged.